Epistemic Phase Transitions in Mathematical Proofs: Results

 \subsection{The Abductive Paradox}

+Fig.~\ref{contour} shows four examples of our third result.
+In each plot, we show how increasing deductive confidence (along the $x$-axis; equivalently, decreasing the error rate), or increasing abductive confidence rate (along the $y$-axis) alters the final level of certainty.
+For example, for the Four Color Theorem, a deductive error rate of $0.1$ (confidence $0.9$), and an abductive error rate of $0.1$ lead, together to an overall confidence in the proof a little higher than 90\%.

+The certainty contours have an (at-first) unexpected property.
+Consider the Four Color Theorem, fix the deductive confidence to $0.9$, and vary the abductive error rate.
+As the abductive confidence increases from $0.5$ (at the bottom of the plot), the final certainty rises, as expected---the greater the confidence in one's abduction, the more confidence, it seems one has in the final result.
+As the abductive error rate drops below $0.01$, the reasoner reports confidence levels of 90\% and above.
+However, somewhere around an abductive confidence of $0.99$, the certainty starts to drop, as the contours ``turn over''.
+At an abductive confidence of $0.9999$, for example, the certainty is now \emph{below} 90\%---lower than it was when the agent had weaker confidence in their abductive abilities.

-Fig.~\ref{contour} shows four examples of our final result: that, at a fixed level of deductive power, increasing abductive power can eventually lead to a degradation in the final degree of belief.
+At a fixed level of deductive power, in other words, increasing abductive power can eventually lead to a degradation in the final degree of belief.
+A similar result obtains for the deductive case.
 In each case, for deductive (or abductive) certainty beyond the transition point, we see the contours of contrast belief turn over.
 A vertical (or horizontal) line drawn past the (rough) EPT point of $\epsilon$ equal to $0.1$ will eventually cross the contours going downwards in certainty.
-Contour plots for all the theorems discussed can be found in the SI Appendix.
+Contour plots for all the theorems discussed can be found in the Supplementary Information.

+This is a general result.
+It is also a somewhat puzzling one, at first, and best clarified by example.
+Roughly speaking, a too-high confidence in the abductive pathway frustrates the bi-directionality necessary to achieve an EPT.
+In the extreme case, imagine a near-zero abductive error rate, \emph{i.e.}, an overpowering confidence in intution.
+If the mathematician comes to doubt the conclusion at all, the skepticism propagates downwards.
+Any beliefs about the reliability of the axioms, or the deductions made from them, that might overcome this skepticism have only weak influence further up.
+The mathematician (sometimes) entertains intuitive, abductive doubts about the conclusion, he rates this abductive intuition much higher than his deductive powers, and the finishes by rejecting the proof completely.
+The claim is ``too crazy to be true''.
+Impervious to deductive arguments, he is certain a mistake has been made.

+A similar effect takes place when the balance skews too far in favor of deductive reason, rather than abductive intuition.
+In this case, as the mathematician proceeds from the axioms up to the conclusions, she may eventually become concerned that a mistake has been made.
+At some point she entertains the possibility that claim currently to hand is false.
+Now, tragedy strikes, because everything further up, being based on false premises, can never establish the required claim.

+Say, for example, the step in question combines a proof of $A$, and a proof that $A$ implies $B$, to derive $B$.
+If the hyper-deductive mathematician doubts the proof of $A$, the confidence she has in her deductive powers now works against the proof as a whole.
+She may have intuitions about the truth of all the consequences of the proof of $A$, but she doubts them too much to overcome the emerging deductive certainty that an error has been made and that everything that follows is flawed.
+A new proof might be constructed that establishes $B$ by other means.
+But the current proof, from her point of view, can not work.